History of astronomy: Prehistory

-Early cultures identified celestial objects with gods and spirits.
-They related these objects (and their movements) to phenomena such as rain, drought, seasons, and tides.
-It is generally believed that the first astronomers were priests who understood celestial objects and events to be manifestations of the divine, hence the connection to what is now called astrology.
 A 32,500-year-old carved ivory mammoth tusk could contain the oldest known star chart (resembling the constellation Orion).
 It has also been suggested that drawings on the wall of the Lascaux caves in France dating from 33,000 to 10,000 years ago could be a graphical representation of the Pleiades, the Summer Triangle, and the Northern Crown.
 Ancient structures with possibly astronomical alignments (such as Stonehenge) probably fulfilled astronomical, religious, and social functions.